kailash-manasarovar/statement/docs/timeline/2024/may.md

 [![Dad](../../content/tweets/may-2024/dad-stories.jpg)](https://x.com/JackChardwood/status/1790973553765929153)

+- At the time, I wondered about these odd replies.
 - Close to the end of our interaction, post-Bali, he posts an extremely sinister picture, I believe with the intention of shutting things down.

 ![Beams clown](../../content/tweets/beams-clown.png)